AHaumer/ElectricalMachines/README.md

 # DriveControl
-Modelica library to demonstrate the control of electric drives.
+Modelica library of machine models with parameter records.

 # License
 BSD-3 (see License)